acharei mot

 Live that way and we become a cold thing that is less than human.

 We’re not meant to eat only for nourishment; we’re meant to take pleasure in eating.
 But that doesn’t mean that we can pursue gustatory gratification with reckless abandon.
-We’re meant to find that pleasure within the confines of a set of rules that determine the what and the how of eating.
+We’re meant to find that pleasure within the confines of a set of rules that determine the what and the how of eating, elevating that necessary physical act to one of holiness.

 We’re meant to couple, not only to procreate, but also for the ecstasy that comes from the most intimate encounter we can have with another person.
 But here too, there are limitations as to with whom we may share that thrill.